This estate description is part of a short series of posts on the people and society of my homebrew setting, Galthamar.

 Relations with other estates

 Holbits get on with most other estates—rarely being in a strong social position to offend them, they tend to defer to the power and wealth of Highmen, the learning of Eltheren and the business of Dueren.
-They do have a tendency to snobbery about Gobelins though, making it known that they have a place in society, an adherence to its virtues, and a regular physical type—despite often being as poor as most Gobelins.
+They do have a tendency to snobbery about Gobelins though, making it known that they have a place in society and an adherence to its virtues—despite often being as poor as most Gobelins.